FrogdreamStudios/displays/README.md

 Set up a display using black concrete, select it with a diamond axe, and type `/display create`.
 After the display is created, type `/display video <link to YouTube video> [language]`

 Done!
 To customize the display, look at it and press `Shift + RMB`
+# Dream Displays

+A Minecraft mod that adds display functionality with multilingual support.

+## Translation Support

+This mod uses TOML files for translations and supports Crowdin for community translations.

+### Supported Languages

+- English (en)
+- Russian (ru)
+- Ukrainian (uk)
+- German (de)
+- Polish (pl)

+### Translation Structure

+Translations are stored in `/fabric/src/main/resources/lang/` as TOML files with the following structure:
 ![img](https://i.imgur.com/VvkgLaS.png)

 ## Features